-If you believe that you're facing depression a second time (or more), talk to your doctor, psychiatrist, or therapist right away about getting treatment again.
+If you believe that you're facing depression a second time (or more), talk to your primary care doctor, psychiatrist, or therapist right away about getting treatment again.

 A depression relapse or recurrence can be treated in various ways, sometimes through a combination of therapies.
 For example, your doctor may recommend both antidepressant treatment and psychotherapy.

-Doctors use several drugs to treat depression, including:
+Doctors use several different types of drugs to treat depression, including: